stallp/developers-community/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 **Messaging**: Yes<br>
 **Chat**: No

+#### maxConsumerMessageDelay
+The maximum time delay in minutes for the consumer's message to be delivered to the agent.
+If the message is received by the agent after this time period, the bot cannot process the message.

+For example, assume the consumer sends a message at 1:00 p.m., and the agent receives it at 1:20 p.m.
+The delay is 20 minutes.
+If the maxConsumerMessageDelay is set to 30 minutes, the bot can process the message.

+Conversely, assume the consumer sends a message at 1:00 p.m., and the agent receives it at 2:00 p.m.
+The delay is 60 minutes.
+If the maxConsumerMessageDelay is set to 30 minutes, the bot cannot process the message.

+**Default value**: 30<br>
+**Messaging**: Yes<br>
+**Chat**: No

 #### maxEscalationRetries
 When the agent escalation fails, we send an \_agent\_escalation\_failed\_ message.
 However, this can end in infinitely loop if the escalation keeps failing.
 This will set the max number of failure messages sent.